monerodocs/md/docs/multisignature.md

 This includes the PRIVATE view key, so needs to be disclosed only to that multisig wallet's participants
 ```

-As the instructions above say, you then want to share this initialization data (the long string that begins Multisig) with the other multisig participants.
+The long string that begins Multisig is important, and will be shared with the other wallets in the next step.

+Before you move to the next step, you'll want to run the **prepare_multisig** command on the rest of the wallets you want to use in your multisig setup.
+For example, 2 more if you're doing a 2/3 multisig.

 ### 3: make_multisig

 This command is where you set the threshold for your multisig wallet and then pass the initialization data from the other participants.
+The initialization data is the long string beginning **Multisig** mentioned above.

 For example, if you're doing a 2 of 2 multisig, then your threshold is 2 and you'll pass 1 piece of data.
 If you're doing a 3 of 5 multisig, then your threshold is 3 and you'll pass 4 pieces of data.